erawn/Digital-Workshop-For-Artists-2020/README.md

 Week 5
 No Reading -- No Class.
 Replacement time TBD.

+### Interaction, Aesthetics, and the Body

 Week 6
-  - TDB

-### Interaction, Aesthetics, and the Body
+  - Interactive Art and Embodiment, Stern

 Week 7
-  - TDB
+  - TBD

 Week 8
+  - TBD

 ### Communication, Protocols, and Networks
 Week 9
   - TDB